-- Music Academy of North Carolina agrees not to sell or distribute any project that is recorded at M.A.R.S. without the permission of the artist responsible for the recording.
+- Music Academy of North Carolina agrees not to sell or distribute any project that is recorded at the Music Academy Recording Studio without the permission of the artist responsible for the recording.

-At the Music Academy of North Carolina’s recording studio you’ll learn music production and recording skills to prepare you for Weaver Academy, such as:
+At the Music Academy’s Recording Studio (M.A.R.S.) you’ll learn music production and recording skills such as:

 - Pro Tools recording software

 - Sound Theory

 - The different types of cables